fsonnlei/esp32/README.md

 - NTPClient and WiFi libraries

-- HTTPClient for API calls
+- HTTPClient and ArduinoJson for API calls

 - LiquidCrystal_I2C for LCD interface